LBHackney-IT/lbhackney-it.github.io/docs/api-specifications/accounts-api.md

----
-id: accounts-api
-title: Accounts API
+# Accounts API
----

 ## Purpose
 To identify all information to be captured with regards to the Accounts domain.
 As part of our solution we are proposing to develop an Account entity and API that will serve accounts related data for our housing streams and any other projects that may require information relating to an account.
 This means that we can offer a deeper, more citizen-centric self-service capability, enabling even more service transactions to be carried out online.
 For the purposes of establishing context, the definition of an account as it relates to this entity is a record of a financial basis that links a user to a service.

 ## Functions
 - Accounts - Account information relating to a person or organisation.
 This could be for a person’s rent account, benefit account or any other account a person (or organisation) may hold with the council.